Sherwood/Rader Farm Civil War Park, Inc. | Civil War site | located at the northeast corner of Fountain Road and Peace Church Road.

 On May 18, 1863, a violent fight occurred at William Rader’s farmhouse.
 When the gun smoke cleared 18 Union soldiers lay dead.
 The soldiers that survived regrouped on the grounds of Sherwood/Rader Farm Civil Park and fought back at their aggressors.
 The following day Union troops retaliated by burning the Rader homestead and the nearest community of Sherwood to the ground.
 These two days in May explain the nature of life and the ferocity of war in western Jasper County.

 In 2009, Jasper County acquired the five-acre area with funds from a donation.
-Since then, other donations have been made to improve the site and create the Sherwood/Rader Farm Civil Park.
-Improvements will be noted during Saturday’s event, including a new plaque telling the of the site’s significance to the Civil War in Jasper County.
+Since then, other donations have been made to improve the site and create the Sherwood/Rader Farm Civil Park, including a new plaque telling the of the site’s significance to the Civil War in Jasper County.